fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 Input File
 ==========

-A input file should be a spreadsheet file in csv or xlsx format.
+An input file should be a spreadsheet file in csv or xlsx format.
 Below shows an example.

 .. math::